fpusan/tutorial-template/docs/source/alg_details.rst

 will depend on the completeness of our 16S sequencing, which is influenced by the diversity of the microbiome and by the sequencing depth.
 This unobserved fraction can bias greatly the results.
-Luckily, there is a way to estimate it by means of the Good’s estimator of sample coverage (Chao & Shen 2003 Environ Ecol Stat 10: 429–443), that supposses that the fraction of sequence reads corresponding to unobserved OTUs is approximately equal to the fraction of observed singletons (OTUs with just one sequence):
+Luckily, there is a way to estimate it by means of the Good’s estimator of sample coverage, that  supposses that the fraction of sequence reads corresponding to unobserved OTUs is approximately equal to the fraction of observed singletons (OTUs with just one sequence):

 ::